tobiasrademacher/MCW-Implementing-Azure-Virtual-Desktop-in-the-enterprise/Hands-on lab/HOL step-by-step - Implementing Azure Virtual Desktop in the enterprise.md

     ![This image shows PowerShell commands while the applications are being installed on the AVD golden image.](images/powershellstatus.png "PowerShell running script")

+9. As part of the script, you may be logged off or the computer rebooted.
+If so, log back in and run the script again.
+This time without OneDrive selected.

-9. After the script has completed, select the Window start icon and note that Office, Microsoft Edge Chromium, and Microsoft Teams have been installed.
+10. After the script has completed, select the Window start icon and note that Office and Microsoft Teams have been installed.

    ![This image shows how to the view of the newly installed applications.](images/newapplications.png "Windows view of new applications")

-10. Once the script has completed execution, complete these final tasks:
+11. Once the script has completed execution, complete these final tasks:

      - Delete the C:\AVDGold directory from the computer.